azuqua/spork.rs/README.md

 println!("Thread CPU: {}%, Memory: {} bytes, Cores: {}, Type: {}, Polled at: {}",
   t_stats.cpu, t_stats.memory, t_stats.cores, t_stats.kind, t_stats.polled);

+// get process stats across all CPU cores let p_stats = spork.stats_with_cpus(StatType::Process, None).unwrap();

+// get process stats across only 2 cores let p_stats = spork.stats_with_cpus(StatType::Process, Some(2)).unwrap();

+// get stats for child threads of the calling thread across all CPU cores let c_stats = spork.stats_with_cpus(StatType::Children, None).unwrap();
 ```

+# Unsupported Platforms

+Currently this module supports POSIX compliant platforms (Linux, OS X, etc) and Windows.
+If you'd like to use this on an unsupported platform, or one on which you might expect compatibility issues, there are two options available for testing and usage.
+If you'd prefer to catch any compatibility issues at compile-time just download this library and try to build it.
+If it builds it [_should_ work](http://i0.kym-cdn.com/photos/images/newsfeed/000/000/130/disaster-girl.jpg), but it's still a good idea to run the test suite before trying it in production.

+If you'd prefer to handle compatibility errors at runtime add the `compile_unimplemented` feature to your Cargo.toml for Spork.
+Instead of introducing compiler errors this will compile mock functions which always return `Unimplemented` errors in place of any missing platform-specific ones.

 # Tests